Crave-Trinity/crave-trinity-frontend/README.md

 * Leveraged AI to accelerate but made critical planning and logic decisions myself.

 💡 This was built in 7 days from scratch while learning Swift with AI assistance.
-The commit history proves my iteration speed—over 200 commits solving real programming problems.
+The commit history proves my iteration speed—over 200 solving real programming problems.
 It wasn’t just AI-generated code; I debugged, refactored, and solved SwiftData persistence issues.
 I can execute fast, learn fast, and build something real.
 The marathon continues.

 📂 Project Structure